AlgyJr/ios_guides/Tab-Bar-Quickstart.md

 ### Step 2: Add a view controller for each tab
 The tab bar controller is configured with two tabs by default.
-You can delete a tab by selecting the corresponding view controller and deleting it the storyboard.
+You can delete a tab by selecting the corresponding view controller (or segue) and deleting it the storyboard.
 To add a tab, first drag a new `View Controller` object to the storybard.
 Next control-drag from the tab bar controller to new view controller and select `view controllers` under `Relationship